jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 Knowing prima nocta was an abhorrently illegal law, William decided to marry his wife in secret—having a marriage ceremony in a hidden forest tucked away behind the Scottish rolling hills.

-Well, much to our hero’s dismay, the English found out about this “secret wedding ceremony” and promptly killed his wife and burned her at the stake.
+But the winds of fate turned bitter.
+The English discovered this secret union and promptly killed his wife and burned her at the stake.

 > "And so the blood remembers..."